 - The pros and cons of using RGB light

 - How does it work to change color?

 - What are its used in portrait photography?

 Video: RGB video lights example and pros & cons explained

 RGB is an abbreviation for the additive color scheme of Red, Green, and Blue.
 The colorful light is created by combining various hues.
 Some RGB lights have red, green, and blue bulbs, with the combination providing the final hue.
 Others produce the hues using a programmed color scheme rather than real red, green, and blue bulbs.
-You can check the video and see how COLBOR CL60R, a new launch RGB COB light, works in lighting the shooting scene.
+You can check the video and see how COLBOR CL60R, an RGB LED light for video, works in lighting the shooting scene.

 RGB lights do not flash; instead, they remain on constantly, ensuring that the output is consistent every time.
 There is no need to bring gels around and attach them to white lights because the lights themselves change color.
 You may also utilize RGB lights for light painting, in which you move the lights slowly while keeping the shutter open.

 They also run cold and don’t let out much heat, so they won't make your subject sweat or melt any plastic surrounding them.